 A view of the interior of the timber frame barn, including the garage portion and the guest quarters.

-The barn features a 3 bay garage, perfect for storing cars, toys or could be easily used as a workshop.
-A loft above overlooks the first floor and is perfect flex space that can be used for additional storage or as a space to relax and to enjoy the beauty of the timbers.
+The barn features a 3 bay garage, perfect for storing cars, toys, or they could easily use it as a workshop.
+A loft above overlooks the first floor and is a perfect flex space that can be used for additional storage or as a space to relax and to enjoy the beauty of the timbers.

-On the back side of the barn are guest quarters featuring a guest bedroom, full bathroom, kitchenette, sitting area as well as the homeowner’s office.
+On the back side of the barn are guest quarters featuring a guest bedroom, full bathroom, kitchenette, sitting area, and the homeowner’s office.
 The barn also features solar panels.

 Timber frame barns make a great accessory building to a property, whether you want to use it as a garage, storage barn for tractors or additional entertaining space.
 Better yet, building a barn that is multi-functional like this one is a great idea.
 Interested in building a new timber frame barn?
 Call us today at 800.636.0993!